It works on my machine.

-Strangely enough, I occasionally see the exact opposite problem when it comes to Continuous Integration (CI).
+Strangely enough, I occasionally see the exact opposite problem when it comes to Deployment.
 I’ve seen deployment scripts buried in CI configuration, and even the odd stackoverflow question on how to run a CI tool locally so the questioner can debug their deployment code.
 It’s a situation that is typically too painful to last very long, but even so, in the interests of software developer public safety I’d like to issue a warning:

 Don’t be tricked by tutorials.